Golan515/Regular-Expressions/README.md

 regex pattern - \S{2}\s\S{2}\s\S{2}

+You have a test string A. Your task is to match the pattern Xxxxx.
+Here,  x denotes a word character, and X denotes a digit.
+S must start with a digit  and end with . symbol.
+S should be 6 characters long only.

+regex pattern - ^\d\w{4}\.$

 You have a test string S .
 Your task is to match the pattern xxxXxxxxxxxxxxXxxx Here x denotes any word character and X denotes any non-word character.